firebase/firebase-unity-sdk/docs/readme.md

 -------------
 ### Upcoming
 - Changes
-    - Messaging (Android): Provide the custom MessagingUnityPlayerActivity as a Java file instead of precompiling it.
-This is to better support changes with the UnityPlayerActivity in the Unity 2023 editor.
+    - Messaging (Android): Generate the custom MessagingUnityPlayerActivity as a Java file instead of precompiling it.
+This is to better support changes with the UnityPlayerActivity, and GameActivity options, in the Unity 2023 editor.

 ### 10.6.0
 - Changes